genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

-## Testing the backend
+## Testing the back end

 There are multiple ways you can test the back end of your application.
-It's important to note that most resources, such as event handlers and data servers, are exposed as HTTP endpoints automatically by the Genesis Platform - without any additional code.
-This allows you to test those resources from HTTP clients like Postman or, alternatively, we can use Genesis Console that also gives you a simple way of testing components from a nice web UI.
+It's important to note that most resources, such as Event Handlers and Data Servers, are exposed as HTTP endpoints automatically by the Genesis platform - without any additional code.
+This enables you to test those resources from HTTP clients, such as Postman.
+Alternatively, you can use Genesis Console, which gives you a simple way of testing components from a nice web UI.

 ### Genesis Console
 1. In your browser, go to http://genesislcap.com/console/console-next2/.
-2. You should enter the IP address of your server, in this case localhost.
+2. Enter the IP address of your server, in this case localhost.
 3. Log in with your user name and password as [defined previously](/tutorials/training-resources/training-content-day1/#adding-a-user-to-login).
 This starts Genesis Console, and you will see a list of tabs along the top of the screen.
 4. Click on the **RESOURCES** tab.
 5. Filter the **Resource type** to show only event handlers.